 - Evenly distribute nuts or coconut on a paper plate or micro-wave safe dinner plate.

 - Cook on HIGH in the microwave for 1 minute.
 Stir.

-- Repeat step #2 until nuts are nicely toasted.
+- Repeat step #2 until nuts or coconut are nicely toasted.

 Watch carefully as every microwave cooks a little bit differently.
 Nuts can go from perfect to burnt in a terrifying flash.
 Pick out any burned pieces.
 There are usually very few.

 Amount Per Serving: Calories: 75Total Fat: 6gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 0mgSodium: 38mgCarbohydrates: 5gFiber: 1gSugar: 2gProtein: 2g

 This post was originally posted in 2009.
 Pictures and instructions have been updated.